charwayyyyyy/AgriMart/README.md

 - Use ESLint for code linting (`npm run lint`)
 - Follow the established folder structure for new features
 - Implement responsive design for all UI components
-- Write unit tests for critical functionality
+- Follow best practices for error handling and code quality
 - Document API endpoints and data models
 - See [Contributing Guidelines](./CONTRIBUTING.md) for detailed standards